 - The Guide to State Judicial Clerkship Procedures, which lists contact information and application requirements for clerkships in each of the fifty states.
-To access the guide online, enter “copper” as the user ID and “beech” as the password when prompted.
+To access the guide online, enter “silver” as the user ID and “maple” as the password when prompted.
 It contains links to state court websites — these websites (and not this guide) contain the most current information on state court clerkship opportunities.

 - Insight_and_Inside_Information_for_Select_State_Court_Clerkships contains detailed state court clerkship hiring information on a select number of states.
 This resource was compiled based on information submitted by judicial clerkship counselors from law schools located in the states referenced in the guide.

 - The National Center for State Courts has a list of State Court Website link and information on how clerkships are structured in individual states.